zelaznik/enhanced_namedtuple/README.md

 # Enhanced namedtuple
 ## Draft Python Enhancement Proposal (PEP)

-- This is my draft proposal to make a small modification to the collections.namedtuple library.
+- This is my draft proposal to make a small modification to the `collections.namedtuple` library.
 - I've never made a PEP.
 I welcome all constructive feedback, negative, positve, or neutral.
 - Whatever Python says, (probably no), this package has been tested for standalone distribution.
-- Add a new interface to the namedtuple factory method for use as an abstract base class.
+- Add a new interface to the `namedtuple` factory method for use as an abstract base class.
 - Interface maintains backward compatibility with all previous versions of Python.

 # Python's Required Sections

 ### Abstract:

-Modify "collections.namedtuple" so it also functions as an abstract base class.
-This would allow named tuple classes to be declared using more Pythonic code.
+Modify `collections.namedtuple` so it also functions as an abstract base class.
+This would allow named `tuple` classes to be declared using more Pythonic code.

 ```python
 class Point(namedtuple):